Index

 Life Expectancy at Birth Among Hull’s Wards

-Life expectancy at birth was 1.9 years lower among men and 1.4 years lower among women for every 10 unit increase in the ward deprivation score.
+Life expectancy at birth was 1.5 years lower for both men and women for every 10 unit increase in the ward deprivation score.

 Healthy Life Expectancy At Birth